-- All students will receive meaningful, timely feedback on their performance in each task. - Feedback prior to task submission is not mandatory.
-Teachers may facilitate this assistance however the integrity of the assessment task must be maintained. - Feedback will normally be provided as a comment, a raw mark, and/or ranked position within the course cohort. - The onus is on students to check their mark calculations and report any discrepancies at the time the assessment task is returned to them. - The school will provide each student with formal details of their ranked position within each course, reflecting this school's candidature, as part of their academic report.
+- All students will receive meaningful, timely feedback on their performance in each assessment task. - Feedback after task submission may be provided as a comment, a grade, a raw mark, and/or ranked position within the course cohort. - The onus is on students to check their mark calculations and report any discrepancies at the time the assessment task is returned to them.
+See Student Appeal page for more information. - The school will provide each student with formal details of their ranked position within each course, reflecting this school's candidature, as part of their academic report.